 Amazing Health Benefits of Millets:

 .
 Alkaline, easily digestible.

 .
-Contains phytonutrient lignans which are converted by friendly flora in our intestines into mammalian lignans, that protect against breast and other hormone-dependent cancers as well as heart disease.
+Contains phytonutrient lignans which are converted by friendly flora in our intestines into mammalian lignans, that protect against breast and other hormone-dependent cancers as

 .
 Hydrates your colon and keeps you from being constipated